Bobby Witt Jr. Preview, Player Props: Royals vs. Athletics

 Athletics Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Athletics pitching staff ranks 24th in the league.
+- The 8.3 strikeouts per nine innings compiled by the Athletics pitching staff ranks 24th in the league.

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (5.80).
+- The Athletics' 5.79 team ERA ranks last among all league pitching staffs.

-- Athletics pitchers combine to give up 169 total home runs at a rate of 1.4 per game (fifth-most in baseball).
+- Athletics pitchers combine to allow 170 total home runs at a clip of 1.4 per game (fifth-most in the league).

-- The Athletics will send Blackburn (3-3) to the mound to make his 14th start of the season.
-He is 3-3 with a 4.09 ERA and 74 strikeouts in 72 2/3 innings pitched.
+- Jimenez takes the mound for his first start of the season for the Athletics.

-- His last time out was on Wednesday against the St. Louis Cardinals, when the right-hander threw seven scoreless innings while giving up six hits.
+- The 29-year-old righty pitched in relief in his most recent outing this season, one of nine appearances so far.

-- The 29-year-old has a 4.09 ERA and 9.2 strikeouts per nine innings across 14 games this season, while giving up a batting average of .289 to opposing hitters.
+- He has a 6.75 ERA and 4.5 strikeouts per nine innings while opponents are batting .185 against him over his nine games this season.

 © 2023 Data Skrive.
 All rights reserved.